w3f/polkadot-wiki/docs/learn-bridges.md

 not been too many that have been used heavily in production.
 For this reason, you can consider this page a work in progress.
 It will be updated as more information is determined and available.

-> Bridges are specifically for making the Polkadot ecosystem compatible for external blockchains
+> Bridges are specifically for making the Polkadot ecosystem compatible with external blockchains
 > such as Bitcoin, Ethereum, or Tezos (among others).
 For information on XCMP, the native
 > interoperability technology that allows parachains to trustlessly communicate, please see the
 > dedicated [crosschain][] page on the Wiki.